Achaemenid navy: Command hierarchy and personnel

 The command hierarchy of the navy is not certain, but Greek sources indicate that high commanders were selected from the imperial aristocracy.
 There are reports of commanders of ships, and commanding officers of fleets with various non-Persians backgrounds, such as those of Carians.
 Commanders of Greek origin are also reported to have served in the navy, including even one Athenian.
 Almost nothing is known about sailors of lower rank.
 In the wake of creating the navy, Persians hired Phoenician rowers and sailors, but later recruited from other subject peoples.
 The marines standing in the forces were either Persians, Medes, or Scythians.

 The servicemen were probably employed with full payment, because lengthy deployments imposed a drastic change to their communities especially if it included one or two harvests.

 Fleet

 Vessels

-The first Achaemenid naval vessels which were built at Phoenician shipyards, measured 40 m in length and 6 m width, and were capable of carrying 300 troops at best.
+The first Achaemenid naval vessels, which were built at Phoenician shipyards, measured 40 m in length and 6 m width, and were capable of carrying 300 troops at best.
 According to Christopher Tuplin, Cypriot ships "appear a significant element in Persian fleets on various occasions".

 Persian triremes

-The Persians were the first nation to use triremes in enormous scale.
-In fact, the first to commission a large trireme was Cambyses.
-By 490 BC, the backbone of the fleet was consisted of triremes while Athens had a few after 483 BC.
+The Persians were the first nation to use triremes in significant numbers.
+The first large trireme was commissioned by Cambyses.
+By 490 BC, the backbone of the fleet was consisted of triremes.
 Some triremes were modified as troopers, as well as some for carrying horses and supplies or building bridges.